Environmental stress level to model tumor cell growth and survival: Introduction

 As cancerous diseases still cause many deaths in human population, there is a high need of improving the understanding of tumor growth dynamics and treatment strategies.
 For that purpose and for treatment optimization, mathematical approaches can help with adequate quantitative descriptions and predictions.
 Numerous mathematical models and methods are already available (see~\cite{Preziosi, Byrne}), including differential equations of all types, stochastic models, phenomenological models as well as more mechanistic ones.
 Despite good new experimental techniques, e.g. measuring tumor growth also {\it in vivo}~\cite{meas1,meas2,meas3}, it is still difficult to quantify growth by determining parameter values in realistic situations without harming a patient or affecting a potential treatment.
 To get a better quantitative understanding of the underlying processes, investigating tumor cell cultures and even single cells under well-controlled conditions provides a promising way to get at least parts of the necessary information (see e.g.~\cite{Szot}).
 But even under laboratory conditions, parameters can underlie variations and cells may behave individually to some extent.
 To consider this, uncertainty quantification can be an adequate tool.
 Having such {\it in vitro} experiments, it is much easier to separate and measure different environmental influences on the tumor growth.
 The probably most relevant environmental influences are the availability of nutrients and oxygen.
 For modeling purposes, one often focuses on the limiting nutrient, without specifying it in detail.
 Nutrient deprivation causes ``stress'' to any cells, but other factors may cause stress to the cells, as well.
 Thus, it is worth to consider the concept of stress as a relevant factor for modeling growth and death of tumor cells.

 To approach this problem, we suggest the introduction of an ``environmental stress level'' as an immeasurable auxiliary variable, which quantifies to what extent viable cells would get stressed out under certain environmental conditions.
 These may include quantities like nutrient saturation, oxygen level, drug concentrations or mechanical forces.
 On the one hand, this environmental stress level can e.g. inhibit cell growth and promote death by inducing necrosis for present cells.
 On the other hand, it is assumed to have an influence on cell movement, as cells favor areas with a low environmental stress level, which may cause metastasis formation, as well.
 In this work, this approach is presented in a simplified spatially homogeneous setting, where only the nutrient saturation effects the environmental stress level.
-Nevertheless, the presented model can be easily extended to more environmental variables.
+Nevertheless, the presented model can be easily extended to more environmental variables, which provides several advantages from a modeling point of view.
+Even in this very simplified setting, model comparison shows a slight preference for the newly introduced model.